-Hope was a kitten who was rescued by one of our volunteers.
-Hope had been hit by a car and then given baby Tylenol by someone who did not know that Tylenol is toxic for cats.
-Our volunteer rushed Hope to an emergency pet hospital, where they determined she would need extensive surgery to save her shattered leg, plus intensive care to flush the toxins from her system.
-Kitten Rescue reached out to supporters for help and the response was truly overwhelming — within hours, enough money had been raised to cover Hope’s hospitalization and the anticipated costs of her surgery.
+Hope was a kitten who had been hit by a car and then given Baby Tylenol by someone who did not realize Tylenol is toxic for cats.
+Hope was rushed to an emergency pet hospital, where they determined she would need extensive surgery to save her shattered leg, plus intensive care to flush the toxins from her system.
+Kitten Rescue reached out to our supporters for help and the response was truly overwhelming.
+Within hours, enough money had been raised to cover Hope’s hospitalization and the anticipated costs of her surgery.
 Donations kept coming in, including a $5,000 anonymous donation from a very generous sponsor!

-We dedicated this page to little Hope… and to all of the Hope Fund kitties, who we never give up on.
-Please consider making a donation to the Hope Fund, so together we can pay it forward for the next cat or kitten in dire need.
+We dedicated this page to little Hope… and to all of the Hope Fund kitties who we never give up on.
+Please consider donating to the Hope Fund, so together we can pay it forward.

 Bennie was a feral kitten living at an apartment complex in South Los Angeles.
 When he was brought to the vet to be neutered, they discovered that he had a broken hip and a broken pelvis – which explains why it was so easy to pick him up!
 His injuries were so extensive that he required two separate surgeries to repair the damage and insert multiple pins in his hip and pelvis.
 Bennie came through the surgery like a champ.
 After several months of rehab, he was finally walking on his own again.
 All of this attention turned him into the most affectionate, grateful kitty, and in the spring, he was adopted!